 Give space and power to the voices of communities most impacted by historic and ongoing environmental injustices.
+Acknowledge and address the ongoing experience and impacts of structural racism.
+Use the environmental justice focus population defined within the EJ Law to prioritize engagement efforts (see glossary).
 Listen with the intent to take concrete action to address the needs expressed by the community.

-Consider intersectionality when identifying and prioritizing voices - for example, we may effectively engage BIPOC communities, but are we only reaching folks who are able-
+Consider intersectionality when identifying and prioritizing voices - for example, we may effectively engage BIPOC communities, but are we only reaching folks who are ablebodied or have higher incomes?
+Remember that no group of people is a monolith and seek a diverse and broad range of perspectives.